Kopsia dasyrachis

 Kopsia dasyrachis is a tree in the family Apocynaceae.
+It is native to Borneo.

 Description

 Kopsia dasyrachis grows up to 10 m tall, with a trunk diameter of up to 15 cm.
 The bark is grey or yellow.
 Its flowers feature a white corolla.

 Distribution and habitat

 Kopsia dasyrachis is endemic to Borneo, where it is known only from Sabah.
 Its habitat is lowland forests from sea level to 900 m altitude.